igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 ### Run Tests... (second-level menu)

 This menu presents a series of tests.
 Selecting one of them runs the corresponding test.
-The tests are:
+The options under this menu are:

 * **Exit...**  Returns to the top-level menu

 * **Memory** Displays memory information.
 The UP and DOWN buttons toggle between displaying total free SRAM and total used SRAM.
-The LEFT and RIGHT buttons toggle between displaying total SRAM and displaying the SRAM between the stack and the heap (the "free stack").
+The LEFT and RIGHT buttons toggle between displaying total SRAM and displaying the SRAM between the stack and the heap (the "free stack" space).
 The SELECT button returns to the **Run Tests...** menu.

 * **1/4 Sec Events**  Counts 1/4 second events.
 Continues until any button is